openHPI/poseidon/README.md

 ### Git hooks

 The repository contains a git pre-commit hook which runs the go formatting tool gofmt to ensure the code is formatted properly before committing.
-To enable it, you have to copy the hook file (`git_hooks/pre-commit`) to the `.git/hooks/` directory of the repository.
+To enable them, run `make git-hooks`.

 ## Configuration